MakingDataVisual/makingdatavisual.github.io/README.md

 The figures are written in [Vega and Vega-Lite](http://vega.github.io), a JSON-based web-based language for creating sophisticated data visualizations.

 {:.clear}
-The an illustrated list of all figures, with interactive code, is at [FigureList](figurelist.html).
+An illustrated list of all figures, with interactive code, is at the [Figure List](figurelist.html).